blUeBUg200/soc-operations/README.md

 - [Redcanary](https://redcanary.com/threat-detection-report/threats/)
 - [Sigma](https://github.com/SigmaHQ/sigma/tree/master/rules)

-> IOC based intelligence to detect our "Threat Book" should be collected with the help of Threat Intelligence Platform such as MISP.
+> **_NOTE:_** IOC based intelligence to detect our "Threat Book" should be collected with the help of Threat Intelligence Platform such as MISP.

 ### Age:II.M3 - Risk Remediation Analysis

 During this stage we will analyze the list of security controls which will be helpful in defending against the adversary TTPs(in our case APT29 and APT30).
 This is a hands-on excercise to understand the detection, deny, degarde and deceive capabilities of the security tools and map them to MITRE matrix against our "Threat Book" TTPs.

-> Upon research, I found MITRE Engenuity [security-stack-mapping](https://github.com/center-for-threat-informed-defense/security-stack-mappings) for Azure and AWS.This is still a research topic for me wherein I am looking for something more similar to Engenuity project for on-premise IT environment.
+> **_Research Topic:_** Upon research, I found MITRE Engenuity [security-stack-mapping](https://github.com/center-for-threat-informed-defense/security-stack-mappings) for Azure and AWS.This is still a research topic for me wherein I am looking for something more similar to Engenuity project for on-premise IT environment.
 If you know any references, kindly share your inputs through email(kaviarasan1195@gmail.com)

 > References : [Risk Remediation Analysis](https://www.mitre.org/publications/systems-engineering-guide/enterprise-engineering/systems-engineering-for-mission-assurance/cyber-risk-remediation-analysis; [SOC Assessment](https://mad-certified.mitre-engenuity.org/group/283477)